-As a JCU placement student you are expected to maintain a high degree of professionalism and approach your work safely and responsibly at all times.
+As a JCU professional health student you are expected to maintain a high degree of professionalism and approach your work safely and responsibly at all times.

-If you experience any difficulties while on placement, please contact your placement coordinator to find out about the many avenues of support and assistance available to you through JCU.
+If you experience any difficulties whilst on placement, please contact your placement coordinator to find out about the many avenues of support and assistance available to you through JCU.